skx/foth/README.md

 ## Implementation Approach

-The code evolves through a series of simple steps, [directy by the comment-thread](https://news.ycombinator.com/item?id=13082825), ultimately ending with a [final revision](#final-revision) which is actually useful, usable, and pretty flexible.
+The code evolves through a series of simple steps, [contained in this comment-thread](https://news.ycombinator.com/item?id=13082825), ultimately ending with a [final revision](#final-revision) which is actually useful, usable, and pretty flexible.

 While it would certainly be possible to further improve the implementation I'm going to declare this project as "complete" for my own tastes.